 As a result, the foundation said it had decided "with regret" to close the house and put it on the market if the Charity Commission grants approval for the sale.

 A spokesman for the foundation said: "No doubt the current economic and financial climate may partly account for the disappointing experience this year, though it has always been foreseen that visitor numbers would decline as memories of Sir Edward Heath receded into history.

-"But the trustees are obliged to confirm the conclusion which they reached in 2010 that there is no prospect, indeed no possibility, of achieving financial viability so long as Arundells is retained and opened to the public."'Will is clear'
+"But the trustees are obliged to confirm the conclusion which they reached in 2010 that there is no prospect, indeed no possibility, of achieving financial viability so long as Arundells is retained and opened to the public."

 However Gerald Gibson, from Friends of Arundells, believes with a different business plan "Arundells could be viable".